 Upsert Documents

-upsert() works just like insert() — it adds one or more new documents (Doc) to a collection.
+upsert() works similar to insert() — it adds one or more new documents (Doc) to a collection.

 The key difference is that if a document with the same id already exists, it will be overwritten.